mavbozo/clj-123/README.md

 # clj-123

-A Clojure library designed to handle 123 Payment.
+A Clojure library designed to handle 123 Payment on 123 XML Schema 1.1 only.

 ## Usage